jimmy-dq/Deep-Feature-based-Instance-Search/README.md

 ## Pipeline
 We firstly use the selective search method to generate proposal for each retrieval image.
 Note that we keep 200 proposals for each image, resulting about 5698600 proposals in total.
 For the generated proposals, we then crop them with the size of 3 ∗ 224 ∗ 224, which meets the network input size of both ResNet-18 and VGG-11.
 In the next step, we extract the features of the generated proposals and query instances using ResNet-18 and VGG-11, respectively.
 Finally, for each query instance, we calculate its cosine similarities with all the other generated proposals in the feature space and rank the final retrieval images in an descending order based on the similarities.

+## Dataset
+We use the INSTRE dataset for this retrieval task.
+For dataset details can be found in https://github.com/insikk/instre_evaluation